Skip to main content

 Alternative Method Solution: Managing with Global Search

-A faster way to update records is to searching for them using the Global Search feature and edit them inline.
+A faster way to update records is to search for them using the Global Search feature and edit them in-line.

-1. In the GM web interface, click the Search icon near the upper right corner.
+1. In the Grid Manager, click the Search icon near the upper-right corner.

 2. This launches the Search dialog.